rht-labs/tech-exercise/docs/3-revenge-of-the-automated-testing/10b-tekton.md

 ![e2e-test](./images/e2e-test.png)

-5. You have successfully added End to End testing in your pipeline.
+5. You have successfully added End-to-End testing in your pipeline.